-Her first attempts at language will be no more than cries, coos, and gurgles that will turn into babbling vowel and consonant combinations in the third or fourth month.
-You’ll learn that language is more than words –smiles, and different cries will communicate pleasure or displeasure.
+Their first attempts at language will be no more than cries, coos, and gurgles that will turn into babbling vowel and consonant combinations in the third or fourth month.
+You’ll learn that language is more than words –smiles and different cries will communicate pleasure or displeasure.

-A few minutes a day will teach her about sentence structure, tones, and will keep her entertained!
-She’ll be learning new words at an incredible rate, so books are also a good way to change up the vocabulary she usually hears at home.
+A few minutes a day will teach them about sentence structure, tones, and will keep them entertained!
+Your little one will be learning new words at an incredible rate, so books are also a good way to change up the vocabulary they usually hear at home.

-- Listening and giving positive feedback is the last and maybe hardest of these three things you can do to help your child’s development.
-Being responsive to her babbling –even though it sounds like nonsense– will encourage her to keep practicing.
-The same applies when she starts using her first words and short sentences!
+Even though this last advice is the hardest to do, being responsive to your baby’s babbling –even though it sounds like nonsense– will encourage them to keep practicing.
+The same applies when they start saying their first words and short sentences!